pytchlang/pytch-tutorials/bunner/tutorial.md

 how to reduce the amount of code a little.
 So I create a function for a "log factory" that takes the movement direction and the y-coordinate of the lane.
-I called the input variable to the function 'chosen_direction' because it's the direction that whoever starts this log with has chosen for it.
+I called the input variable to the function `chosen_direction` because it's the direction that whoever starts this log with has chosen for it.
 This is the factory:

 {{< commit start-a-single-row >}}